sidneyshafer/cartoon-hero/README.md

-# Cartoon Hero Page
+# Character Page
-A static webpage built with HTML & CSS to feature a cartoon hero.
+A static webpage built with HTML & CSS to feature a character creation.
 Check out the [Live Demo](https://codepen.io/sidneyshafer/pen/YzMNjgB) ↗️.